-Artwork by Ivan Dalla Tana
+Artwork by Ivan Dalla Tana, New York, 1988.

-On November 14 of 1988, the third act of The Serpent was performed on board the Elisabeth, on the occasion of the celebrations of La Madonna dello Schiavo in Carloforte.
-It consisted of a photo performance on board, with the captain Carlo Dernini and his crew wearing Plexus Purgatorio Show '88 T-shirts and performing the departure of Elisabeth in the direction of Goree.

-In December of 1988 I went to Rome and at Annetta Ducrot's I organized a series of dinner parties in via del Corallo, where I created an art altar environment with at the center Arturo Lindsay's recovered statuette.
-I used to create these art dinners in order to spread out the last news on Plexus art slave journey, to make new photos of Plexus participants, in front to their antecedent photos, while they were appointing themselves in these pictures.
+On November 14, in Carloforte, in Sardinia, for the occasion of the celebrations of La Madonna dello Schiavo, it was staged the third act of The Serpent on board of the Elisabeth with the captain Carlo Dernini and his crew wearing the Plexus Purgatorio Show '88 T-shirts, we performed a symbolic departure of the Elisabeth toward Dakar.
+In December, at Annetta Ducrot's, in Rome, I organized a series of dinner parties in via del Corallo to spread out the last news on Plexus art slave journey and to create opportunities to make new photos of Plexus participants, in front of antecedent photos, while appointing themselves in these pictures.

-From December 17 to 23,the fourth act was performed in Cagliari, on the occasion of Chiamata Aperta Incontri Tra Artisti, Tradizione e Modernita, organized in a piazza by Antonio Caboni and Tommaso Meloni, as an invitation by Plexus International to travel on board the art boat from Purgatory to Paradise.
+In Cagliari, the fourth act Tradition and Modernity was staged in the mid of December by Tommaso Meloni and Antonio Caboni.
 It featured the departure of the little art toy boat, carrying symbolically a large lot of works of art by Sardinian artists in support of the Goree project.
-A computer station was placed in the piazza by Franco Meloni and Francesco Aymerich and it displayed works of art coming from the interactive event of New York University.
-Antonio Caboni in a ritual performance burned some of his works of art, carved the rest of them or cut up some other ones, to be given away in small parts after that he signed them individually as new individual art works.
-Few days later Andrea Portas painted on a side board of the little art toy boat, "Liberte de l'Art," and on the other side "Ningki-Nangka."
-On top of the sail was the logo of Africa Project Against Apartheid by Silvio Betti, next to two shaking hands, one black and the other one white, above it was a Nelson Mandela image against apartheid.
+Few days later, Andrea Portas painted on a side board of the little art toy boat, the word Liberte de l'Art, and on the other side Ningki-Nangka.
+On a side of the sail, he placed the Africa Project Against Apartheid logo made by Silvio Betti, next to two black and white shaking hands, with Nelson Mandela's image.